rehierl/abstract-properties/11-x-hierarchies/11-0-setup-of-sets/1-5-definition-A*-D*.md

 and the subset of all child sets `c(s)` can be described as the subset of all **maximal sets** in `D(s)`.

-Note that each parent set in a total setup must have **one child set only**.
-( That is because if a parent set had more than one child set, then the setup would have a pair of unrelated/incomparable sets.
-As such, the setup would not be total ).
-Consequently, each parent set in a total setup always has a least `l(p)` and a most significant subset `c(p)`.
-Any non-empty total setup therefore has **exactly one root and excatly one leaf set**.

 <!-- ======================================================================= -->
 ## extending A/D to A*/D*